Double Robust Variance Estimation with Parametric Working Models: Acknowledgements

 \section{Acknowledgements}

-This work was supported by US National Institutes of Health under award numbers R01 AI157758, R01 AI085073, P30 AI050410, and K01 AI177102.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-The authors thank Bradley Saul at the University of North Carolina at Chapel Hill for coding support.
+This work was supported by the National Institutes of Health under award numbers R01 AI157758, K01 AI182506, R01 AI085073, P30 AI050410, and K01 AI177102.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
+The authors thank Drs.
+Bradley Saul and Michael Hudgens at the University of North Carolina for coding support and helpful suggestions, respectively.

 \begin{appendices} {A.\arabic{equation}}